danielfaustin0/hello-world/README.md

 # hello-world
-This is a project from GitHub for beginers in the platform.
-I'm learning python e I'll use GItHub to maintener my projects.
+This is a project from GitHub for beginners in the platform.
+I'm learning python and I'll use GitHub to maintener my projects.